austin-rt/crapple-maps/README.md

 ### **_Sources_**

-Style and organization will be inspired by [Airbnb's](https://www.airbnb.com) 2022 styling
+Style and organization will be inspired by [Airbnb's](https://www.airbnb.com) 2022 styling.

 ### ***Trello Board***